Worksheet Week 9

 3. Plot another graph excluding wards with a crime rate of over 500 with the crime rate log transformed.
 Describe the plot and the best fit line.

-4. Build both models.
+4. Build both models (b and c).
 Interpret both including the effect size.
 Which model fits the data better?

 Homework for Week 10